Child Custody & International Abduction: The Hague Convention in Brazil

 - Confidentiality — Unlike court, mediation is private

-- Parenting plan detail — Mediation allows crafting nuanced schedules, communication protocols, and cultural/religious considerations
+- Parenting plan detail — Mediation allows crafting nuanced schedules, communication protocols, and cultural and religious considerations

 Mediation Process in Brazil